ernie/venture/README.md

 It's built with Elixir, Phoenix, and React with ES6+ (thanks, Babel!).

+If you'd like to learn more about how to create presentations with Venture, then follow the steps in the next section, and view the default presentation, which explains and demonstrates available features.

 ## Building/Running Locally

 The app consists of two components when running locally: the Phoenix application